sanjeevkomma/Spring-Boot/course/Spring-Security/OAuth/README.md

 * RFC = Request for Comments

 # ToRead
+* OAuth 2.0 is not tied to a specific programming language—it's a protocol (authorization framework) defined in a specification (RFC 6749), which is written in plain English technical standards (not code)
 * ![image](https://github.com/user-attachments/assets/b9a9159d-4b46-428a-a7b6-6ab34f4449be)
 * ![image](https://github.com/user-attachments/assets/70f69887-1914-44b5-8520-ee5198faa133)

 # Implementations of OAuth
-* OAuth 2.0 is not tied to a specific programming language—it's a protocol (authorization framework) defined in a specification (RFC 6749), which is written in plain English technical standards (not code).
-* However, implementations of OAuth 2.0 exist in many programming languages, including:
 | Language                 | Popular OAuth 2.0 Libraries / Frameworks                  |
 | ------------------------ | --------------------------------------------------------- |
 | **Java**                 | Spring Security OAuth, Apache Oltu (deprecated), Keycloak |